 - The "Demon Research Initiative" is an apparent precursor to "The Initiative" in Season 4 of Buffy the Vampire Slayer.
 The experiments on vampires (involving brain surgery, stimulation and control) sound similar to what was done to Spike.

-- Continuity Nod: Spike still isn't aware that Angel has a soul, though the 1940's version of the Initiative is.
+- Continuity Nod: Spike still isn't aware that Angel has a soul (which fits with his introductory BTVS episode "School Hard") though the 1940's version of the Initiative does know.